baby laying on mother's chest during golden hour

 We know what’s in breastmilk

-I can introduce solids at 4 months
+I can introduce solids at 4 months old

 There are SO many pediatricians who will still tell (and pressure) parents to start baby cereal and other solids at a baby’s 4-month well check.
-No. Research has been done to look into this and the World Health Organization and American Association of Pediatrics revised the recommendation several years ago to 6 months of age due to the virgin gut mentioned above.
-It’s recommended that babies ingest only breastmilk (or artificial breastmilk) for the first 6 months or more and meet all of the signs of readiness to ensure the gut is properly coated and closed before introducing other foods.
-This means your baby could be 6 months old or 8 or 10 months old before eating solids.
-It’s not a milestone or a race.
-What are some signs of readiness?
-Your baby should meet all of the below signs of readiness to eat solids and be 6 months or older before starting baby-led weaning or purees.
+No. Research has been done to look into this and the World Health Organization and American Association of Pediatrics revised the recommendation several years ago that babies wait to introduce solids until at least 6 months of age (or older) and meeting all signs of readiness due to the virgin gut mentioned above.

 • Sitting up unassisted (no pillows or anything else holding them or propping them up)

-• Purposely reaching for something and bringing it to their mouth (babies do this without intent or control as early as 4 months so be sure it’s intentional and they’re over 6 months old)
+• Can pick up a utensil or food item and bring it to their mouth themselves (babies do this without intent or control as early as 4 months, so be sure it’s intentional and they’re over 6 months old)

 I need a pump

-If it makes you feel comfortable, order a pump and put it away in your closet to have for an emergency.
-Several moms have told me that they love having the Hakka pump to collect all the extra letdown from the opposite breast while nursing in the early weeks.
-That’s a great suggestion since the Hakka really just suctions on and sits there collecting while you have an abundance (less soaked clothes).
-But an electric pump should be reserved for if you have time away from the baby but need to maintain your supply, or if the baby isn’t nursing as much due to teething and you’re worried about a dip in the supply (but also really need to let some of the milk out).
+An electric pump or manual pump should be reserved for if you have time away from the baby but need to maintain your supply, or if the baby isn’t nursing as much due to teething and you’re worried about a dip in the supply (but also really need to let some of the milk out) or you are going back to work.
 Pumping while nursing at home can overwhelm and stress out the lactating parent, sometimes moms give up on breastfeeding because it’s all too much.
-So, unless you need to pump, don’t.
+So, unless you need to pump, don’t add it to all of the other things you need to do as a new parent.
+It’s a very important tool to have but not every breastfeeding mother needs to pump.

-Babies get more with a bottle
+Babies get more milk with a bottle

-Here’s the BIG problem with bottles — it has parents looking at the number of something versus their baby.
+Here’s the BIG problem with bottles — they have parents looking at the number of something versus their baby.
 Unless you’re on a diet that requires counting all of your calories, you’re probably not eating based on a number, right?
-Babies will eat until they’re full.
+Breastfed babies will eat until they’re full or nurse for pain relief (yes your breastmilk does that!) or comfort.
 Don’t ever force them to eat more or not feed a hungry baby because they already ate 10 minutes ago or more.
 Nursing babies get just as much (and probably more) milk direct from the breast than a bottle because they don’t lose milk in the transfer and they get to drink until satisfied.
-Unless your baby is underweight and needs the attention of an IBCLC for a specific feeding plan, feed on demand.

 Breastfed babies don’t get sick

 Well, babies who are breastfed definitely have antibodies, but they can still get sick.
 When babies are always in the same environment as their mom, the breasts make milk full of antibodies to protect the baby from that environment.
 But if baby goes to daycare or stays at someone’s house and mom isn’t there, the breastmilk can’t create antibodies specific to baby’s environment.
-One trick some moms use is to nurse baby in their environment for 5-10 minutes at pickup time or to smell them or a blanket from their school to get the bacteria and other things baby may have been exposed to while away.

 Breastfed babies aren’t satisfied and wake up a lot